MeganCS/2018_REU/README.md

   If they do not agree then we need to make modifications.

-### 6. Determine the threshold for north and south magnetic field for HARP active region

-### 7. Set up a training data set and testing data set
+### 6. Set up a training data set and testing data set

 - Training: Use the known McIntosh classification for our HARP active regions
 - Testing: Use the remaining active regions

-### 8. Determine parameters for testing dataset
+### 7. Determine parameters for testing dataset

 **Start with p-values (describing the penumbra)**